 The relationship between mesothelioma and Simian virus 40 (SV40) is one that continues to be investigated.
 Some contend that SV40 infection can cause mesothelioma.
 Others have evidence that disputes this claim.
 The conflicting evidence suggests more research is needed.

-Asbestos cancer is a rare disease that usually develops in the lining of the lungs and its primary cause is asbestos exposure.
-SV40 is a DNA virus that contaminated polio vaccines between the 1950s and ’60s.
+Mesothelioma is a rare cancer that usually develops in the lining of the lungs and its primary cause is asbestos exposure.
+SV40 is a virus that contaminated polio vaccines between the 1950s and 1960s.
 Although the SV40-contaminated vaccines were successful in reducing the incidence of polio, questions regarding its safety began to emerge shortly after its use.

 When 1961 reports indicated the injection of SV40 into hamsters could cause tumors, the U.S. government instituted a screening program requiring all new polio vaccinations to be free of SV40.
 However, vaccinations made prior to this regulation were not withdrawn from the mass immunization program and children continued to be exposed until 1963.

 Free information, books, wristbands and more for patients and caregivers.Get Your Free Guide